How To Play BlackJack – Casinofy’s Blackjack Guide

 This means that the casino only has a slight advantage over the player when a blackjack strategy is used.
 Certain rules determine when you should hit, stand, split, double, or take insurance.

 It is incumbent upon players to carefully consult blackjack strategy charts that provide you with a sampling of player hands and dealers’ hands and what you should do based on your hand total and the dealers up card.

 The house edge in blackjack games can be as low as 0.5%.
 This means that players can expect to lose just $0.50 on every $100 wagered on blackjack games over the long-term.

 This is substantially more favourable towards the player than slot machine games which can have anywhere from 92% – 97% RTPs (players stand to lose anywhere from $3 – $8 for every $100 bet on slot machine games long-term).
 When competing against the blackjack dealer, it’s important to understand the rules that the dealer plays by.

 For example, in standard blackjack, the dealer draws to 16 and stands on all 17 (hard and soft).
 This is an important rule because it indicates that the dealer will keep hitting (drawing cards) until a minimum hand value of 16.
 The dealer will not hit after the ‘draw value’ is reached.
 While assessing the purpose of playing blackjack, it is equally important to understand blackjack terminology.
 That is the topic of our next section.

 How to Play Blackjack: Understand Basic Blackjack Terminology

-Blackjack, like poker, features a unique set of words and terms which must be understood before you can play blackjack for real money.
+Like poker, Blackjack features a unique set of words and terms that must be understood before you can play blackjack for real money.
 Let’s quickly glance over basic blackjack terminology for a better understanding: